-Travel insurance is sold by travel suppliers, agents, insurance providers, internet aggregators, and insurance producers.
-A good starting point when researching insurance options is the U.S. Travel Insurance Association, which not only promotes ethical standards across the industry, but also provides a helpful index of insurance providers on their website.
-The largest companies in the travel insurance marketplace are Allianz Global Assistance, Travel Guard, and Travelex Insurance Services.
-Squaremouth is an industry-leading travel insurance comparison tool that allows travelers to input personal and trip information and see all of the options available to them.
+Travel insurance is sold by travel suppliers, agents, insurance providers, internet aggregators and insurance producers.
+A good starting point when researching insurance options is the U.S. Travel Insurance Association, which not only promotes ethical standards across the industry but also provides a helpful index of insurance providers on its website.
+The largest companies in the travel insurance marketplace are Allianz Global Assistance, Travel Guard and Travelex Insurance Services.
+Squaremouth is an industry-leading travel insurance comparison tool that allows travelers to input personal and trip information and see all available options.

 In addition to independent travel insurance options, airlines frequently offer to “protect your trip” when passing through the check-out page.
-Before selecting this option, keep in mind that airlines often use a third-party insurer, such as Allianz or AIG, to underwrite the policy, which can be more restrictive and less customizable than those offered by independent insurers.
+Before selecting this option, remember that airlines often use a third-party insurer, such as Allianz or AIG, to underwrite the policy, which can be more restrictive and less customizable than independent insurers.
 For members of the military who require more specific terms, such as coverage in the event of leave cancellation or a change in orders, policies from independent providers tend to be favored.